G1356/domain_converter/README.md

-# Admin Agency ID Filter Traefik Plugin
+# Doman Converter Filter Traefik Plugin

 This Traefik plugin converts the functionality from the original WebAssembly proxy code to filter HTTP requests based on domain lookup and client IP validation.

 ## Features

-- **Domain-to-Agency-ID Lookup**: Queries an admin service to get agency information for incoming domains
+- **Domain-to-Agency-ID Lookup**: Queries an domain lookup service to get agency information for incoming domains
 - **Client IP Validation**: Validates that the client IP is allowed for the specific domain
 - **Caching**: In-memory caching of lookup results with configurable TTL
-- **Redirect Support**: Handles redirect responses (HTTP 201) from the admin service
+- **Redirect Support**: Handles redirect responses (HTTP 201) from the domain lookup service
 - **Request Header Injection**: Adds `x-agency-id` header to validated requests

 ## Configuration